-- 1. A candidate may withdraw from further consideration at any time prior to the final signature by the Executive Vice President and Provost by submitting a written request to the Dean of the Library.
-The Dean will notify the Executive Vice President and Provost, the Chair of the Library Promotion and Tenure Committee and the candidate's Department Head of the withdrawal. - 2.
+1. A candidate may withdraw from further consideration at any time prior to the final signature by the Executive Vice President and Provost by submitting a written request to the Dean of the Library.
+The Dean will notify the Executive Vice President and Provost, the Chair of the

+- Library Promotion and Tenure Committee and the candidate's Department Head of the withdrawal. - 2.
 All documents shall be returned to the candidate and nothing relating to the application for promotion and/or tenure shall be placed in the candidate's personnel file. - 3.
 If the candidate is in the fifth year of service, withdrawal from consideration for tenure must be accompanied by a letter of resignation submitted to the Dean of the Library or comparable administrator no later than the end of the fifth-year contract period.
 The resignation shall be effective no later than the end of the sixth-year contract period.
+If a faculty member does not apply for tenure in the fifth year, or extended year as appropriate, and does not submit a resignation letter as contemplated by this rule, the faculty member's employment will terminate with the expiration of the current annual ("Temporary") contract.